-I Put $1,000 Worth Of Augustinus Bader Products To The Test
+A Skin-Care Amateur Reviews $1,000 Worth Of Augustinus Bader

 Advertisement

-While I have no evening skin care routine to speak of and usually fall into bed exhausted at the end of the day, I tried to leave my comfort zone one night by washing my face and applying some product before bed — and I nominated the Face Oil to help me with this task.
-Here, the TFC8 is infused with a blend of nutrient-rich nut oils like babassu, argan, and hazelnut.
-In typical abusive fashion, I cleansed with the foaming hand soap in my bathroom and a slightly mildew-y washcloth, leaving my skin a little damp and using the Face Oil’s high-tech dropper to apply the product.
-(You have to press a button at the top of the cap to dispense the product, which took me just a little too long to figure out.)
-One thing I noticed (and liked) immediately is that Augustinus Bader’s formulation seemed to absorb really fast — not what I am used to from the face oils I’ve used in the past.

-The following day was less successful: I applied the oil in the morning, didn’t wash my face that night, and woke up with a huge zit on the side of my mouth.
-Not sure if it was the product, the stress of moving, or chronic lack of sleep, but I may have gone overboard with this one.
-A reviewer on Bluemercury described a similar experience: “Initially, I had a reaction to the oil, however, it was brought to my attention that I was applying it too liberally.
-When I cut back, the results were remarkable.
-It lessened the wrinkles in my skin and actually, I've noticed a ‘lifted effect’ in the chin area.
-Ladies, I am in my 60's so this is a pronounced change.
-I absolutely love this product, and I have the entire line.”

 Note: you don’t simply open this $375 serum — you unsheath it.
 (Let that sink in.)
-The gilded, test-tube-shaped vessel that houses the product (pictured here) is about the size of a cigar, but because the bottom is rounded, it’s equipped with a translucent blue glass holster that allows it to sit upright in your medicine cabinet, doubling its footprint and making the act of application akin to removing a treasured artifact from its display case.
+The gilded, test-tube-shaped vessel that houses the product (pictured here) is about the size of a cigar, but because the bottom is rounded.
+It’s equipped with a translucent blue glass holster that allows it to sit upright in your medicine cabinet, doubling its footprint and making the act of application akin to removing a treasured artifact from its display case.

-This was by far my favorite product, and the one that I used the most consistently.
-Not only was it the most expensive and insanely-packaged item in the haul I was afforded, it’s also one of the most powerful products in the Augustinus Bader arsenal.
-Along with TFC8, it contains a blend of rice bran oil, vitamin C, squalane, edelweiss and pomegranate seed extracts.
+This was by far my favorite product and the one that I used the most consistently.
+Not only was it the most expensive and insanely-packaged item in the haul I was afforded, but it’s also one of the most powerful products in the Augustinus Bader arsenal.
+Along with TFC8, it contains a blend of rice bran oil, vitamin C, squalane, edelweiss, and pomegranate seed extracts.
 While the brand recommends using the Serum to target specific areas — something that reviewer testimonials support — I didn’t read the instruction super carefully and just slathered the stuff all over my face every other day or so.
-Not only did my skin feel much softer to the touch almost immediately, it maintained a “clean” feeling for much longer.
+Not only did my skin feel much softer to the touch almost immediately, but it also maintained a “clean” feeling for much longer.
+I’d go without washing my face for a day or two after applying the serum and it never felt oily, dull, or dirty.

+This was by far my favorite product and the one that I used the most consistently.
+Not only was it the most expensive and insanely-packaged item in the haul I was afforded, but it’s also one of the most powerful products in the Augustinus Bader arsenal.
+Along with TFC8, it contains a blend of rice bran oil, vitamin C, squalane, edelweiss, and pomegranate seed extracts.
+While the brand recommends using the Serum to target specific areas — something that reviewer testimonials support — I didn’t read the instruction super carefully and just slathered the stuff all over my face every other day or so.
+Not only did my skin feel much softer to the touch almost immediately, but it also maintained a “clean” feeling for much longer.
 I’d go without washing my face for a day or two after applying the serum and it never felt oily, dull, or dirty.

 “What an amazing product — but for the price, it should be,” remarked a reviewer on SpaceNK.
 “Just a tiny dab of this light, un-fragranced serum in the evenings keeps my skin looking so fresh, rested, clear and bright — it almost sparkles.”
 Another SpaceNK reviewer echoed the sentiment, explaining that the product “sinks into the skin quickly and layers well with other skin care (especially the [Augustinus Bader] moisturizer).
 Have had compliments on my skin and makeup and I’m sure it’s down to this serum.
 Like golden elixir!
 Cherishing every drop.”
 A Sephora reviewer summed it up nicely: “BOUGIE skin care coming in hot!”